 Fees for additional subsidised qualifications and courses

-As the State's public provider TAFE NSW provides training and services for specific groups to meet government priorities outside the Smart and Skilled fee arrangements.
+As the State's public provider TAFE NSW provides training and services for specific groups to meet government priorities outside the Smart and Skilled program.
 Courses are offered across the key programs of:

 - TAFE NSW HSC Studies and Educational Pathways